 In A Suitcase

 What more needs to be said, it’s a railway in a suitcase!
-Using a suitcase has a lot of advantages, you can close the lid and put it away safe and dust free when not using it but it’s easy and quick to set up when it comes to work on it.
+Using a suitcase has a lot of advantages, you can close the lid and put it away safely and dust-free when not using it but it’s easy and quick to set up when it comes to working on it.

 Can you beat these for small places to put your railway?
 Where is yours?
 Add a comment below.